Skip to content

 Execution creates operating truth

-aeqi starts with execution because execution creates the facts the company can trust later.
+aeqi starts with execution because execution creates the facts the company can rely on later.

 If agents do the work inside the company, the company can know: